cocos/cocos-docs/en/editor/publish/build-panel.md

 ![build-task](build-panel/build-task.jpg)

+> **Notes**:
-> **Note**: __Cocos Creator__ uses the **Platform** name as the name for the release package generated after the build, and overwrites the original package with each build.
+> 1. __Cocos Creator__ uses the **Platform** name as the name for the release package generated after the build, and overwrites the original package with each build.

-> **Note**: __Cocos Creator__ uses the **Build Task Name** as the name of the release package that is generated after the build, and a new release package is generated with each build.
+> 2. __Cocos Creator__ uses the **Build Task Name** as the name of the release package that is generated after the build, and a new release package is generated with each build.
 If you want to overwrite the original release package, you can manually modify the **Build Task Name** to match the original release package name.

 ## Build Progress